learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

-# Rails Code Challenge
+# Rails Code Challenge - Superheroines

-It's time to put our Rails know-how to the test.
-Today, we are asked to build an application that will be a superheroine character creator!
+For this assessment, you'll be working with a superheroines and powers domain.

+In this repo, there is a Rails application with some features built out.
+Your job is to extend this code to add the functionality described in the deliverables below.

-## Objectives
+## Topics

-+ MVC
+- MVC
-+ REST
+- REST
-+ Request/Response Cycle
+- Request-Response Cycle
-+ Form/Form Helpers
+- Forms and Form Helpers
-+ ActiveRecord
+- ActiveRecord
-+ Validations
+- Validations

 ## Setup

-Before you begin, fork and clone this repo, run `bundle install` and `rake db:migrate` to get started.
+Clone this repo.
+Then run `bundle install`, `rails db:migrate`, and `rails db:seed` to install dependencies and set up the database, and run `rails s` to start the server.

 ## The Domain